We Exist to Educate, Promote, and Protect the Legacy of Mt. Rubidoux

 Our educational programs instill a sense of responsibility in the community, fostering a shared commitment to minimize environmental impact, and be advocates for the preservation of Mt.
 Rubidoux.

-Peace Tower 100th Anniversary Celebration
+Peace Tower 100th Anniversary

 Discover the history of the Peace Tower and Frank A. Miller through historic and contemporary photographs and artworks curated by Nancy Wenzel.
+The exhibit will run through mid-February.

 What have we been up to recently?